an effect may have several causes, some of which are necessary and others accidental

 I believe the universe has a purpose

-I have derived a thought experiment that, taken with a few reasonable premises, has led me to the conclusion that the universe has a purpose.
+I have derived a thought experiment that, taken with a few reasonable premises, has led me to conclude that I must treat the universe as if it has a purpose.

 I believe my actions should aim to help the universe fulfill its purpose